sarahciston/codingcare/posts/guide.md

 # **The Full GuideBook (in progress)**

 * purpose of the book, what are the rituals of programming
-* who we are, who i am and why it matters
+* who we are, who i am, and why it matters
 * why we're here
 * first steps & logistics: a hub for info dumping, collab notes
 * course corrections
 • three tenses: what we have done, continue to do and how it matters, ideal vision we want for the world and how this leads to it
+* resouces collected
+* start your own collective

+## The Concepts

 ## 1. we know code isn't magic, but we are